islamicoccult/islamicoccult.github.io/pages/schedule.md

 permalink: /schedule
 ---

-The currents rounds of the workshop will run through December 2021.
+The current round of workshops will run through December 2021.
 The complete schedule is below.
 Stay tuned for news on future rounds of meetings.

 ## Friday, March 26, 2021